eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ### New Features for plug-ins

-While there is big change by excluding the IDE plug-ins from the devfile, each editor can bring new features more easily, as each editor is handling the DevWorkspace templates update based on some definition of files (like optional `.vscode/extensions.json`or `.che/che-theia-plugins.yaml` files)
+Although excluding the IDE plug-ins from the Devfile specification represents a big change, each editor can now bring new features more easily.
+Each editor can directly update a workspace using `DevWorkspaceTemplate` objects based on its configuration files (like optional `.vscode/extensions.json` or `.che/che-theia-plugins.yaml` files).

 #### Deploy plug-ins in existing containers